Getting Started

 run-id

-is like a tracing id, all subsequent interactions can be done with this. - Check the pipeline status with the run id:
+is like a tracing id, all subsequent interactions can be done with this. - Follow the events of the run via SSE:

 should respond: